MatiasBjorling/ZDM-Device-Mapper/README.md

   - ZDM #106
     * Bug Fix: Change lazy-drop timeout back to 15s

   - ZDM #107
     * Bug Fix: sync() NULL dereference bug fix

   - ZDM #108
     * Bug Fix: Rework BIO flags, fix zone off-by-1 error when partition is not zone aligned.

+  - ZDM #109
+    * Updated to v4.6-rc2
+    * Re based on  separate operations from flags in the bio/request structs https://lkml.kernel.org/r/1456343292-14535-1-git-send-email-mchristi@redhat.com
+    * Re based on libata: SATL update: https://lkml.kernel.org/r/1459763047-125551-1-git-send-email-hare@suse.de
+    * Re based on libata: ZAC support: https://lkml.kernel.org/r/1459763271-125856-1-git-send-email-hare@suse.de
+    * Re based on Update version of write stream ID patchset https://lkml.kernel.org/r/1457107853-8689-1-git-send-email-axboe@fb.com
+    * Forced GC now starts 2 zones earlier and will always attempt a GC even when only 1 block is known to be stale (due to the deferred discard the stale counting can be far out of date.
+    * Reduced memory used by arrays of map page pointers to a sparse array using a hash map.
+8TB should now use ~12 MiB during first fill and ~25MiB during GC.
+    * Initial implementation of metadata journal to CoW metadata changes between sync / cache flush events.
+    * Changed ZDM superblock crc64 to crc32 as crc64 was removed from util-linux.
+    * util-linux updated and required (blkreport and blkzonecmd).
+    * zdm-tools updated to used blkreport and blkzonecmd IOCTLs as well as crc32 instead of crc64.

+  - ZDM #110
+    * Metadata journal write back is is expanded to include 2 journal passes before overwriting origin lba (every 3rd flush).
+This also includes a bug fix to force migration out of journal to free up journal space.
+    * Added Hannes caching device mapper (dm-zoned) to being quantitative comparison with ZDM (dm-zdm).
+    * Rename circus to accommodate both device mappers (dm-zoned -> dm-zdm then added dm-zoned).
+    * Re-Sync zdmadm tools to match name changes and refreshed libzdm code base.